 3. McCormick & Schmick’s Seafood & Steaks

 Of all the things to do at the Inner Harbor, grabbing a bite to eat is probably on everyone’s list.
-McCormick & Schmick’s serves some of the Harbor’s best seafood, steaks, and cocktails, all within a warm, sophisticated atmosphere overlooking the Inner Harbor.
+McCormick & Schmick’s serves some of the Harbor’s best seafood, steaks and cocktails, all within a warm, sophisticated atmosphere overlooking the Inner Harbor.

+If you’re on a budget, McCormick and Schmick’s offers a weekday happy hour with plenty of affordable snacks and drinks.
+They also offer special menus for the holidays.
 Whether you’re grabbing a cocktail and calamari during happy hour, or sitting down to enjoy steamed mussels and a signature fish dish, you won’t be disappointed at McCormick & Schmick’s.

 4. The Maryland Science Center

 There is so much to see and do at the Maryland Science Center, you could easily spend an entire day here.
 It features interactive exhibits for kids of all ages, combining hands-on experience with learning and of course fun!

 Visit Newton’s Alley where you can play a stringless harp, touch a cloud and see sound.
 You can also head to the SciLab, where you’ll don lab coats and safety goggles before conducting scientific experiments.
 Don’t forget to stop by the Planetarium and Imax theater to get a peek at some other fascinating science!

 In addition to exploring the exhibits, you can also check out the demo stage to check out interactive science encounters.
 Although many of the exhibits here are geared toward kids, the museum also hosts fun nighttime events specifically for adults.